 It can also be used very effectively to start a conversation with someone about their space, and gauge the level of insight they have (or may not have) about related health and safety issues.

 It was originally devised back in 2006, as part of a study by Professor Randy O Frost (Boston University) , Gail Steketee, David Tolin and Stefanie Renaud, and was first published in the Journal of Psychopathology and Behavioral Assessment.
 2008;32:401–417.

 Click here to download a free copy of the Clutter Image Rating Scale.

-“Understanding Hoarding“ – by Jo Cooke (of Hoarding Disorders UK) – published by Sheldon Press.
-It’s the first of its kind in the UK (most books about hoarding are written by American authors), and is packed with practical advice to help those with hoarding difficulties, those that live with them, friends and professionals who wish to understand this debilitating condition.
+“Understanding Hoarding“ (published by Sheldon Press) – by Jo Cooke – a Director of Hoarding Disorders UK CIC – was the first of its kind in the UK , and is packed with practical advice to help those with hoarding difficulties, those that live with them, friends and professionals who wish to understand this debilitating condition.

 GP Leaflet & Poster

 A Psychological Perspective on Hoarding by Sophie Holmes was published by the British Psychological Society in 2015 – it is free to download.